NanoScaleDesign/nanoscaledesign.github.io/index.rst

 .. description:  Homepage for James Cannon, Kyushu University, Japan
 .. type: text

-I am a contract associate professor within the Mechanical Engineering department at Kyushu University (Fukuoka, Japan) and deputy-director of the `School of Engineering International Centre`_.
-My position allows me to combine my interests concerning modern teaching methods and internationalisation with research into nano-scale thermo-physical properties of liquids and solids.
+I am a contract associate professor within the Mechanical Engineering department at Kyushu University (Fukuoka, Japan) and deputy-director of the `International Education Support Centre for Engineering`_.
+My position allows me to combine research into nano-scale thermo-physical properties of liquids and solids with my interests in modern teaching methods and internationalisation.

 Curriculum Vitae
 ----------------